cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 Until sufficient testing and a proper translation file has been completed, you may [download an installable ZIP](https://f001.backblazeb2.com/file/hendricks/projects/github/dmhendricks/backblaze-media-offloader/releases/backblaze-media-offloader.zip) of this plugin.

+### Updates

+Once I produce a release version, automatic updates will be available via WordPress.
+For now, you will have to update manually.

 ## Known Compatibilities & Conflicts

 ### Compatible Plugins